July 19, 2018

-I am currently completing a co-op term with Fiera Biological Consulting, which will complete my Master’s in Environment and Sustainability at Western University.
-This summer has provided a one-of-a-kind opportunity to understand the inner workings of Fiera Biological’s multi-disciplinary team while contributing to a variety of projects.
-By working directly with the principals, Shari Clare and Joseph Litke, I have been able to gain an understanding of the consulting process, environmental legislation, wetland assessments, and various types of reporting.
-With mentorship from colleagues adept in a wide range of disciplines, including wildlife ecology, wetland ecology, environmental policy, conservation planning, geographic information systems (GIS), remote sensing, machine learning, and glaciology, I have been able to gain confidence in assisting with aspects of projects that I did not know I had the skills to complete.
+During the summer of 2018 I completed a co-op term with Fiera Biological Consulting, to complete my Master’s in Environment and Sustainability at Western University.
+The summer provided a one-of-a-kind opportunity to understand the inner workings of Fiera Biological’s multi-disciplinary team while contributing to a variety of projects.
+By working directly with the principals, Shari Clare and Joseph Litke, I was able to gain an understanding of the consulting process, environmental legislation, wetland assessments, and various types of reporting.
+With mentorship from colleagues adept in a wide range of disciplines, including wildlife ecology, wetland ecology, environmental policy, conservation planning, geographic information systems (GIS), remote sensing, machine learning, and glaciology, I was able to gain confidence in assisting with aspects of projects that I did not know I had the skills to complete.

-With the firm’s wide variety skills, comes a wide variety of projects as well as research & development that Fiera Biological completes, so there is always a new challenge to overcome or project to plan for.
+With the firm’s wide variety of skills, comes a wide variety of projects as well as research & development that Fiera Biological completes, so there was always a new challenge to overcome or project to plan for.

-Understanding the project management system and communication pathways used to update the team about the status of projects has given me an appreciation for the strong organizational skills required to keep schedules on track.
+Understanding the project management system and communication pathways used to update the team about the status of projects gave me an appreciation for the strong organizational skills required to keep schedules on track.

-This private consulting process is unique in the diversity of opportunities that present themselves, and I have been able to assist in many different aspects.
-Although many new tasks have initially seemed daunting, I have been able to find answers to my questions along the way.
+This private consulting process is unique in the diversity of opportunities that present themselves, and I was able to assist in many different aspects.
+Although many new tasks initially seemed daunting, I was able to find answers to my questions along the way.

-Weekly meetings to determine and update my learning outcomes for this co-op term have ensured that my work is contributing to Fiera’s ongoing projects but is also advancing my knowledge.
-Additionally, weekly goal setting presents an opportunity to align my learning outcomes with ongoing projects.
+Weekly meetings to determine and update my learning outcomes for this co-op term ensured that my work was contributing to Fiera’s ongoing projects while also advancing my knowledge.
+Additionally, weekly goal setting presented an opportunity to align my learning outcomes with ongoing projects.
 Fiera’s small size contributed to an open working environment where everyone was enthusiastic about providing advice or assistance when needed.
 It also allowed the entire team to meet weekly to provide updates on each project, and to discuss any pending issues or schedule any required project-specific meetings.

-I was unsure about moving to Edmonton, but it has definitely been worth it to gain the valuable experience that I am gaining with Fiera.
-This is the second year that Fiera has participated in a Masters level co-op student program, and all indications are that they will renew the program next year.
+I was unsure about moving to Edmonton, but it was definitely worth it to gain the valuable experience that working with Fiera has offered.
+Last summer was the second year that Fiera has participated in a Masters level co-op student program, and all indications are that they will renew the program next year.
 If you are looking for some great work experience, with nice people doing important work, I highly recommend a co-op student term at Fiera.